I am Fran Macilvey, a Scottish author and speaker. I live in Edinburgh, Scotland.

 I have guested on Carol Graham’s radio show ‘Never Ever Give Up Hope’ and you can hear our radio interview on Carol Graham’s blog, on Apple i-tunes and as a stitcher podcast.
 I so much enjoyed sharing and swapping experiences with Carol and I hope you enjoy listening and will encourage all your friends to share, comment and review.

-For a complete list of my articles and appearances to date please contact me.
+For a complete list of my articles and appearances please contact me.
 If you would like to check out some of my most recent publications, please take a look at my Linkedin profile.

 You can also contact me using the ‘contact’ form on this website, through the ‘Live Literature’ scheme of the Scottish Book Trust or by emailing email@example.com.